 I was refining a new Linux Mint 17.3 Cinnamon x64 installation.
-In several previous posts, I described how I identified my primary Windows 7 programs, looked for Linux alternatives to those programs, installed those alternatives, and — where no suitable Linux alternatives were available — made some Windows programs capable of running in Linux.
+In several other posts, I described how I looked for Linux (or cloud-based) alternatives to my primary Windows 7 programs, installed those alternatives, and — where no suitable Linux alternatives were available — made some Windows programs capable of running in Linux.
 Now it was time to go beyond selection and installation, to actually start handling various computing tasks.
 Note: this post remains a work in progress.

 The first thing I noticed about web browsing in Linux was the somewhat clunky interface.
 That was true of Linux computing in general; I just noticed it especially in my web browsers.
 I used Opera for this blogging, Chrome for reading news articles, and Firefox for almost everything else.
 They all had these unnecessary title bars, though I found ways to suppress those in Chrome and Firefox; their menus and tab bars were too wide, especially in Chrome; some of the fonts were not as small, well-formed, or pretty as in Windows.
 Firefox was the best of the three: it did look at least as nice as its Windows counterpart.